Adige-Calculations/GNU-Linux-handbook/src/processes.md

 ``` sh
 ps -ef
 ```

 It scan all processes that are running on your system (Process that does and does not use a port)

 ## Manage processes sockets

-To see processes state, ports and understand if they are listening, it is possible to run the ```ss``` command when a programme is running in the background, since it is a utulity to investigate sockets:
+To see processes state, socket they are using and check if they are listening on it, use the ```ss```
+command:

 ```cosnole
 sudo ss -lptn
 ```

-Returning this table header:
+Which will returning this table header:

 ```sh
 State      Recv-Q Send-Q      Local Address:Port       Peer Address:Port
 ```

 Commonly used piping the grep command

 ```sh
 ... | grep <processDescriptionOrPort>
 ```